openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    shouldn't access the network outside of ``do_fetch`` as it usually undermines fetcher source mirroring, image and licence manifests, software auditing and supply chain security.
-   Tasks without the network flag will run with PR_SET_NO_NEW_PRIVS, which prevents executables from gaining privileges through file capabilities.
+   Unless the ``landlock-disable`` flag is set, tasks without the network flag run with PR_SET_NO_NEW_PRIVS, which prevents executables from gaining privileges through file capabilities.

 -  ``[noexec]``: When set to "1", marks the task as being empty, with no execution required.
 You can use the ``[noexec]`` flag to set up